-Indicator Meaning 4 6 System-status indicators Blinks fast: The computer is entering sleep or hibernation mode.
+Indicator Meaning 4 6 System status indicator Blinks fast: The computer is entering sleep or hibernation mode.
 Blinks for three times: The computer is initially connected to power.
 Blinks slowly: The computer is in sleep mode.
-On: The computer is on (in normal mode).
+On : The computer is on (in normal mode).
 Off: The computer is off or in hibernation mode.
-5 Fn Lock indicator Off: The Fn Lock function is disabled.
-To initiate the special function printed as an icon on each key, press the corresponding function key directly.
-To input F-12, press the Fn key and the corresponding function key.
+5 Fn Lock indicator Off : The Fn Lock function is disabled.
+To initiate the special function of each key, press the corresponding function key directly.
+To input F1- F12, press the Fn key and the corresponding function key.
 On : The Fn Lock function is enabled.
 To input F1- F12, press the corresponding function key directly.
-To initiate the special function printed as an icon on each key, press the Fn key and the corresponding function key.
+To initiate the special function of each key, press the Fn key and the corresponding function key.